Cauda Equina Syndrome(CES)

 STRAIGHT LEG RAISING TEST:

-lie the patient on their back, ensuring that knees are fully extended and leg relaxed.
+Lie the patient on their back, ensuring that the knees are fully extended and the leg is relaxed.

 Explain that you plan to raise your leg gently and that you will stop when it causes pain.